shradhautk/Resolving-Occlusion-Challenge-in-Early-YOLO-Versions-Object-Detection-Issues/README.md

 Staying updated with the latest YOLO versions ensures the use of improved technology.
 Ultimately, this comparison safeguards the validity and reliability of research findings in materials science and nuclear engineering.
 Furthermore, the trained ML model from this work will be directly integrated into the TIBML (Tennessee Ion Beam Lab at UTK), creating an AI-integrated lab with advanced capabilities for material characterization under extreme conditions.
 Through this AI integration, TIBML will have the capability to analyze these defects at a nano-scale level while the samples are undergoing annealing, irradiation, and visualization through TEM.
 This repository can be used to directly apply different YOLO codes version (1 to 7) on microscopy imaging containing radiation defects such as helium bubbles.
-Note that the single file yolod_SA is based on darknet and contains all three YOLO V1, V2 and V3 versions, together.
+Please note that the single file 'yolod_SA' is based on Darknet and contains all three versions of YOLO: V1, V2, and V3